-San Mateo, CA – December 20, 2017 – Openprise, the leader in data orchestration solutions for marketing and sales, today announced the winners of the Data-Driven Marketer of the Year Awards (“The Drivers”).
+San Mateo, CA – December 20, 2017 – Openprise, the leader in revops automation solutions for marketing and sales, today announced the winners of the Data-Driven Marketer of the Year 2017 Awards (“The Drivers”).
 The Drivers are a celebration of professionals that have demonstrated excellence in data-driven marketing and sales.

 “Many of the most sophisticated marketing teams in the country don’t get all the recognition that they deserve,” said Allen Pogorzelski, Vice President of Marketing at Openprise.
 “Marketing and sales teams are doing amazing work in taking a data-driven approach to marketing.
 Our goal with The Drivers is to give those teams time in the spotlight and inspire others in the industry to follow their lead.”